bagherilab/carcade_mapping_design_space/README.md

 The `scripts/` directory contains all the scripts used for analyzing the output of the simulations using [CARCADE v1.0](https://github.com/bagherilab/CARCADE).

 The `pipeline.html` file walks through the data processing and plotting pipeline used to analyze the output of the simulations.
 Sample plots are included for each plotting section.
-This file is not runable, but is meant to show the process in full and python commands used to generate all outputs.
+This file shows the process in full and python commands used to generate all outputs.
 Go to https://bagherilab.github.io/carcade_mapping_design_space/pipeline.html to view the published html page.

-The `pipeline_example.ipynb` file is a runnable Jupyter Notebook that walks through an example of the data processing and plotting pipelines used to analyze the output of the simulations.
+The `pipeline_example.ipynb` file is a Jupyter Notebook that walks through an example of the data processing and plotting pipelines used to analyze the output of the simulations.
 In order to run this example notebook, clone this repository and install the packages listed in the `requirements.txt`, then run the various sections of interest in the notebook.
 No sections within the notebook are dependent on one another as we provide the outputs of all sections and the required folder structure used in the notebook.

 The `requirements.txt` file lists the package requirements for running this code.
 Additionally, code was run using Python version 3.6.8.